SarvarKh/ofn-wiki/Configuration.md

 **THIS IS A WORK-IN-PROGRESS.**

 ## Provisioning
-Support for using [ansible](http://www.ansible.com/home) is in progress.
+Support for using [ansible](http://www.ansible.com/home) is being developed.

 ## Environment

-`config/initializers/open_food_network.rb` defines app-specific configuration settings.
-This should be copied from `config/initializers/open_food_network.rb.example`.
+App-specific configuration settings can be defined in `config/initializers/open_food_network.rb`.
+This can be copied from `config/initializers/open_food_network.rb.example`.

 ```ruby
 OpenFoodNetwork.config do |config|